After a lengthy layoff due to the COVID-19 pandemic, Brooks elite athletes are gearing up for intense competition.

 A lost year and some gained perspective

 The COVID-19 pandemic was challenging for athletes across the globe, and our elite runners were no exception.
-The leadup to the trials in Eugene has been bogged down by lockdowns, travel bans, and plenty of uncertainty.
+The leadup to the trials in Eugene was bogged down by lockdowns, travel bans, and plenty of uncertainty.

 “The trials being held a year later has made it hard to focus.
 The other issue we have faced as a group is that COVID-19 has shown some long-term effects on individuals, and we did not compete at all in 2020.
 So this year was an extended break from intense training and competing.
 Getting back into that flow has been hard for our athletes,” said Danny Mackey, coach of the Brooks Beasts track team.